- What time does camp begin/end?

 - What is the cancellation policy?

-We will cancel registrations at no charge until 30 days prior to your camp start date.
-After the 30 day deadline, a $25 cancellation fee per camper per week applies.
+We will cancel registrations for a $25 administrative charge through March 31st.
+Beginning April 1st, we will retain the full deposit fee ($79) per camper, per week.
 We will waive the cancellation fee if you transfer your camper's registration to another available week.
-We will not be able to issue refunds within one week of the scheduled camp date except in cases of camper illness, injury, or a death in the immediate family. back to top
+We will not be able to issue refunds or transfer registration within two weeks of the scheduled camp date except in cases of camper illness, injury, or a death in the immediate family. back to top

 - What do I do if my child becomes ill before camp?